mikejoh/gk/CCA/README.md

 * Agent, runs on each node.
 Accepts config via Kubernetes.
 Listens on events from orchestration systems _such as_ Kubernetes.
 Manages eBPG programs which the Linux kernel uses to control all network access.
 * Debug Client, `cilium-dbg`.
 Interacts with the REST API of the Cilium agent running on the same node.
 Inspects state and status of the local agent.
-* Operator, responsible for managing duries in the cluster which should logically be handled once for the entire cluster, rather than once for each node. _Not in the critical path for functionality on the network layer._.
+* Operator, responsible for managing duties in the cluster which should logically be handled once for the entire cluster, rather than once for each node. _Not in the critical path for functionality on the network layer._.
 If there's a failure in the Operator this might happen:
   * Delays in IPAM and thus scheduling of new workloads.
   * Failure to update **kvstore** heartbeat key.
 * CNI Plugin, invoked when a pod is scheduled or terminated on a node.
 Interacts with the Cilium API of the node.